chase-roohms/chase-roohms.github.io/README.md

 Build process:
 1. Vite production build to `dist/`
 2. Puppeteer-based prerendering of all routes
+3. RSS feed generation for blog and news
+4. Sitemap.xml generation
-3. Static HTML generation with fully-rendered meta tags for crawler compatibility
+5. Static HTML generation with fully-rendered meta tags for crawler compatibility

 ## Project Structure